+An 8-month old baby in Brooklyn was mauled to death by his family's dog while playing on the floor.
 Andrew Stein was fatally bitten on the head and left with a crushed skull.
-The grandmother, who had been babysitting him, was in the kitchen at the time.
-She heard the child scream and ran to see what happened.
+The family dog was a 7-year old, neutered male doberman pinscher named Maccabee.
+The grandmother, who had been babysitting, was in the kitchen at the time.
+She heard the baby screaming and ran to see what happened.
 Unable to pull the dog away from the boy, she cried out in desperation.
-The building superintendent comment:

-Emergency personnel who responded to the scene shot the dog with a tranquilizer.
-The city's health department said the dog and the circumstances remain under investigation.
+Emergency personnel who responded to the scene shot the dog, which weighed up to 80 pounds, with a tranquilizer dart and transported it to a shelter operated by New York City Animal Care and Control.
+The city's health department stated in a news release that the dog and the circumstances remain under investigation.
 Under city rules, the owner of a dangerous dog must agree to have it euthanized, or a hearing must be held to determine whether the city can order such action.

 As cops investigated what provoked the vicious attack, neighbors described the dog as gentle and said Andrew's parents, Paula and Brian Stein, and his grandmother were very responsible guardians.

 "He's a very sweet, kind dog," said Barbara Bradman, who owns an Animal Fare pet store around the corner from the Steins' apartment building.

 "They've had this dog since he was a puppy.
 They gave him a lot of love and attention," Bradman said.
 "This is a horrendous, horrible nightmare." - New York Daily News, January 3, 2008